Priya is pursuing her undergrad in law and business administration. She loves translated books, world cinema and French chic.

 If you are thinking positive and spouting affirmations in front of the mirror, you might as well think big.
-Don’t settle for the small ice-cream, go for the big ice-cream.
+Don’t settle for the small ice cream, go for the big ice cream.
 Joking.
 Okay, jokes apart, think about all the things you ever wanted and think big.
 Learn to expand your mind.
 Sometimes you might scoff at your dreams (push negative thinking aside), but soon, your newly programmed mind will get comfortable with the idea of achieving that big goal.

 You know that little voice inside you telling you that you're tired and would just like to crash tonight?
 That is your inner voice, the incessant chattering that sometimes gets the better of you.
 That is self-talk.
-And you need to change your self-talk and reprogram your mind so that you can you can live the life you always wanted.
+And you need to change your self-talk and reprogram your mind so that you can live the life you always wanted.
 Self-talk can be conscious or subconscious and is reflected in the way you talk about yourself and in many other ways.
 You need to catch yourself whenever you are about to say something negative and turn that into something positive.
 For example, change "I can’t do this job, it’s too difficult" into "I am a capable person and this is a challenge I can accomplish."
 This makes a major life difference, they say.

 7. Gratitude List

 A gratitude list is an important component in your journey of self-improvement.
-You can start or end your day by listing down 3–5 things you are grateful for.
+You can start or end your day by listing down three–five things you are grateful for.
 It is important because it makes you aware of the things that you already have and the things you desire in the future.
 Now, this concept of a gratitude list is something I truly believe in.
-I have been doing this for the past 5–6 months and sometimes it can be challenging to find even three things you are grateful for.
+I have been doing this for the past six months and sometimes it can be challenging to find even three things you are grateful for.
 But you learn to be more grateful, happier and more aware of your blessings.
 Give this a try.
 You will be grateful…catch the pun?

 8. Exercise and Eat Healthy

 Clearly, the lesson here is to stay fit so that you can be the best performer in your life's story.
 Otherwise, it would be a sad story of the protagonist always inside a room, sniffing and grumbling under the sheets.
 Most books recommend a good 30–40 minutes of cardio every day and some deep meditation for 10 minutes to clear your brain.
-Eat healthily, drink a glass of water when you wake up at 6:00 am sharp and eat as many fruits and vegetables as possible.
+Eat healthily, drink a glass of water when you wake up at 6:00 am sharp, and eat as many fruits and vegetables as possible.
 That’s what they say; now it’s up to you to tailor these requirements to fit your needs and schedule.
 Good luck!

 9. Make Goals

 I'm sure you already know this, but here’s the big takeaway.
 Most of the aforementioned points may not be effective for you unless you know what you want.
 I repeat unless you know what you want!
-You need to think long-term and not just about that ice-cream that you want to eat.
+You need to think long-term and not just about that ice cream that you want to eat.
 Consistently meditating and working on your goals will give you a sense of purpose and clarity.

-Self-refection is a must if you want to succeed in life.
-Take out a few minutes every day to journal on the happenings of the day.
-Write down what you did, how you handled things and how you could have done it differently.
+Self-reflection is a must if you want to succeed in life.
+Take out a few minutes every day to journal the happenings of the day.
+Write down what you did, how you handled things, and how you could have done it differently.
 Often, the technique of bullet journaling is used for this.
 Sum up your entire day in bullets and then in a week’s time, check your feelings and equilibrium.
 It’s almost like keeping a diary, but with more focus on your targets and goals.